scr430/Employee-List/README.md

 # Employee-List
-A project for test of MCON company
+A project for a test of MCON company'job